 RR420 The Green Party believes that the term "illegitimate" as applied to a child outside wedlock is wholly abhorrent and that all stigma and loss of privilege and rights that accompany this term be ended.

 RR503 Sexual orientation or relationship status shall not affect the decision whether or not to employ, promote or discharge any individual.
-When assessing a person's work, their sexual orientation is of no consequence in their ability to undertake the work required.
+When assessing a person's work, their sexual orientation or relationship status is of no consequence in their ability to undertake the work required.

-RR506 We also believe that different-gender couples should be able to have a civil partnership, as an alternative to marriage.
+RR506 The Green Party believe that everyone has a right to have their partnerships legally recognised.
+We also believe that different-gender couples should be able to have a civil partnership, as an alternative to marriage.
 Both civil marriage and civil partnerships should be open to all, regardless of sexual orientation and without discrimination, including as to relationship status.
 The Green Party also supports committed, supportive, non-romantic/sexual relationships, including carer relationships, being recognised in law with the benefits legal recognition brings.

 RR507 The Green Party also supports an end to the ban on civil partnerships being conducted in places of worship and the ban on same-sex marriages being conducted in Anglican churches, whilst recognising it is up to religious bodies to make this decision and not for the state to dictate to them prohibitions on civil partnerships and/or marriage.

 RR509 All legislation on equality and diversity will include LGBTIQA+ people so that, for instance, they are given explicit protection against harassment and discrimination.
 Opt-outs from equality and discrimination laws by religious organisations will not be allowed.